virtualagc/virtualagc/Tools/disassemblerAGC/README.md

 In my (limited) experience, `--hint` solves the majority of problems.

-For example, if the Comanche 55 baseline is processed using `--min=8` within specifyAGC.py, the following switches are needed for disassemblerAGC.py:
+For example (as of *this* writing), if the Comanche 55 baseline is processed using `--min=8` within specifyAGC.py, the following switches are needed for disassemblerAGC.py:

     --hint=MISCJUMP@UNAJUMP --hint=MISCJUMP@INDJUMP --hint=MOVEPLEM@MOVEALEM --hint=MOVEALEM@SETMOON \
     --hint=J22@J21 --hint=J21@RWORD --hint=RWORD@YWORD --hint=3DAPCAS@2DAPCAS --ignore=SOPTION1